unitycoder/ArraySegmentX/README.md

 ```

 ArraySegmentX<T> adds [] access for covenience.

 **NOTE that this requires an IL call instruction.
-Use the long access way where performance matters.**
+Use the long way where performance matters.**